GuangzheWen/web-softwaretools-plain/report/Process.md

 Then, we have used the tested API of user category to implement demonstrations for features as following, user registering, user login, user information displaying.
 By using components and HttpClient built-in tools of Angular.

 **4th Aug:** Continuing on completing authentication, we decided that the website should have two mode: one is made for customer, the other is designed for the host of the pet store.
-On the mode Customer-side, added features like modifying user information and deleting user account.
+On the mode Customer-side, added features like modifying user information.
 On the mode Host-side, add an authentication page to let host to input password meanwhile avoiding customer logging in then modifying pets data, after all only host can edit the pets data.
 Apart from these, the logic of traveling among the components also need to be designed, which we do so.

 ### Sprint 3: Modifying Pet Information